uablrek/rpncalc/README.md

 are caught or raised by the calculator.
 This is intentional.

-New math functions are added to the calculator (e.g. trig), while functions like nice printouts or save/restore are added to the UI.
+New math functions are added to the calculator (e.g. trig), while functions like printouts or modes (deg/rad) are added to the UI.

 The calculator must always be possible to test with unit-tests.
 ```